nothing available at this time

 Pups are sent home with a supply of the dog food they have been eating, blanket from sleeping area and toys they are familiar with to ease the transition to their new home.

 As breeders, we do everything we can to ensure we our producing healthy sound puppies who can work.
 Starting with proven bloodlines then health testing, training, trialing and working our dogs.
 Researching pedigrees, reviewing health information and watching other dogs work before deciding on any possible combination.
 We spend group and individual time with the puppies to give them the best start and use experienced independent people to evaluate them.
 We work hard matching the pup with the right home.
-It is the responsibility of the new family to continue providing a healthy environment with exposure, stimuation, challenges and training to bring out the best in their pup.
+It is the responsibility of the new family to continue providing a healthy environment with exposure, stimulation, challenges and training to bring out the best in their pup.
 We are always available to help or direct you to others who can.
 We will take back any dog who is not working out.
 If you are not happy neither is the dog and throughout it's entire life the dog's well-being is of utmost importance.

 With respect to all the breeders that came before us and continuing their efforts to retain the true working aspect of the breed, all puppies are sold on "Limited Registration" or "Spay/Neuter" contracts.
 Once the dog has hips, elbows and eyes tested and has proven its working ability, $250.00 will be returned and full registration will be signed over on "Limited Registration" pups.
-Working ability can be proven several different ways including through the competitive stockdog, agility, obedience and tracking trial programs of ASCA, AKC, CKC or AHBA, an ASCA Ranch Dog inspection showing how the dog is a valued part of handling livestock in everyday ranch, farm, ranch and/or stockyards or FEMA/SARDUS/NASAR cetrified Search & Rescue work.
+Working ability can be proven several different ways including through the competitive stockdog, agility, obedience, rally and tracking trial programs of ASCA, AKC, CKC or AHBA, an ASCA Ranch Dog inspection showing how the dog is a valued part of handling livestock in everyday ranch, farm, and/or stockyards or FEMA/SARDUS/NASAR cetrified Search & Rescue work.

 Our goal is to protect the pup and any future offspring throughout their lives